 The hospital will contact you on the day before your procedure to discuss fasting and admission times.
 Ideally you should have another adult available during the preparation and recovery period and you will need to arrange someone to drive you home from hospital.
 You should avoid driving for 24 hours after anaesthesia.

 On the day of your procedure you will be admitted to the day surgery unit, change into a hospital gown, and wait in bed.
 The anaesthetist will introduce themselves and talk to you about your anaesthetic.
 Lastly, you will meet your surgeon in person just before your procedure.
 The anaesthetist will give you intravenous sedation during the procedure.
 After the procedure you will go to the recovery ward for 1-2 hours.
 You will be given a drink and a snack.
 Your surgeon will let you know what was found before you leave the hospital and may ask you to come back to the rooms for a follow-up appointment.
-You will be given two copies of the endoscopy report before going home, one for your records and the other for your General Practitioner.
+You will be given a copy of the endoscopy report before going home.
 The major effects of the anaesthetic will have worn off before your discharge, however minor effects on memory, drowsiness and other physical effects can persist for 12 – 24hours after the procedure and you should not drive, operate heavy machinery, sign any important documents or care for children during this time.
 A responsible adult will need to accompany you home and should remain with you for the next 12 hours.
 A letter will be sent to your General Practitioner after the procedure, usually after the pathology results have become available.

 Our ‘Rapid Access’ (aka ‘Open Access’) program is a direct referral system which allows patients with a referral to be booked for a gastroscopy or colonoscopy without the need for a prior consultation.
 Patients must have few or no co-morbidities to access this service.
 In order to book a patient for an open access procedure we need a referral and an indication that you would like the procedure to be done on an open access basis.
 What follows below is a brief flow chart of how the process works.
 If you would like more information, please free to contact us by phone or directly by email at email@example.com or firstname.lastname@example.org